from difficult people, and

 from painful events.

-I surprise some when I tell them how quickly I get discouraged and spiral down.
-My first reflex is often to run and hide, although others look at stability as one of my strong points.
+I surprise some who know me when I tell them how quickly I can get discouraged and spiral down.
+My first reflex is often to run and hide.
+Many are surprised because they view stability as one of my strong points.

 I’m learning to bounce well.